DominikPyrek/WhereAreMyPeople/README.md

 - `latitude` - GPS latitude coordinate
 - `longitude` - GPS longitude coordinate

-## A short note:

-If i had more time:
+## A short note(If i had more time):

-a) Change how settings are handled by using .env files.
+- Change how settings are handled by using .env files.
-b) Make creating users and devices more robust.
+- Make creating users and devices more robust.
-c) Depending on the use case make GET's paginated.
+- Depending on the use case make GET's paginated.
-d) Add API Throttling.
+- Add API Throttling.
-e) Added some type of auth (currently, anyone can modify data without restrictions).
+- Added some type of auth (currently, anyone can modify data without restrictions).
-f) Add code comments for clarity.
+- Add code comments for clarity.
-g) Search for a way to make querries better.
+- Search for a way to make querries more efficient.

 ---

 <div align="center">